The digital advertising ecosystem is full of three-letter acronyms. DSP, SSP, DMP, CMP, etc. The latest hype is “CDP”- Customer Data Platform.

 What is Customer Data Platform (CDP)?

-*The data includes personal identifiers, profile, identification details, web and mobile application sessions, chat and audio transcripts of customer interaction, purchasing details, social media behavior, and many more.
+*The data includes personal identifiers, profile, identification details, web, and mobile application sessions, chat and audio transcripts of customer interaction, purchasing details, social media behavior, and many more.

-The tricky part is this central location differs from the usual CRMs and data management platforms (DMPs) as it stores data from multiple sources into one database and provides a unified view.
+The tricky part is this central location differs from the usual CRM and data management platforms (DMPs) as it stores data from multiple sources into one database and provides a unified view.
 The requirement gave birth to the new jargon of adtech ‘CDP’.

 CDP (as defined by the CDP Institute) is basically a marketer managed system creating a frequent and cohesive database which is easily available to all other systems.
 With more concentration on first-party data, CDPs are more efficient than the DMPs.
 The centralized system creates the identifier for a customer and pulls information based on this.